New Student Information

 - Windows: The latest available Windows updates are required.
 Only Windows 10 and Windows 11 are allowed and supported on the network (Windows 7, 8.0 and 8.1 are no longer supported by Microsoft and therefore not supported by ResNet).

 - Mac: The latest available macOS software updates are required.
 Only macOS 11 (Big Sur) and higher are allowed and supported on the network.

-- McAfee antivirus software is provided by Marist at no charge and is available for all students.
+- Trellix antivirus software is provided by Marist at no charge and is available for all students.

 - Please visit https://my.marist.edu/antivirus-software to download the software prior to coming to campus (please note that this page opens for incoming freshmen in August).
 You must have an up-to-date antivirus program installed on your computer in order to access the Marist College network.

 - Wireless: If you are planning to connect to the Marist Network using the FoxNet wireless network, simply connect to the FoxNet-Setup network and follow the steps in the self-service portal, after which you will be connected to FoxNet.
 Further instructions can be found on our "Connect to the Network" page.

 - Wired: If you are planning to connect to the Marist network via a physical connection (network cable), simply open a web browser to be redirected to a self-service portal where you can install the certificate necessary for your desktop or laptop to authenticate on the wired network.
 Further instructions can be found on our "Connect to the Network" page.

 - User needs the ability to install any missing requirements (Administrative Access).

 Mobile Devices: To connect your mobile device to the Marist network, please visit our "Connect to the Network" page and follow the instructions that apply to your device's operating system (iOS/Android).

 Am I required to bring my own computer?